 So Deltares ‘cannot prove that Ecobeach doesn’t work’ and therefore the bonus was paid to BAM?
 This sounds like turning things upside down.
 Or can’t Deltares’ judgement be trusted anyway, because they see unwanted competition in the invention, as Jakobsen has suggested in an interview (2008)?
 That ‘s even more difficult to believe.

-Just before Christmas I have send a WOB-verzoek (Dutch version of the Freedom of Information Act) to Rijkswaterstaat to get more information on all of this.
-It can take a couple of weeks before I’ll receive the information which I hope will enable me to follow up on this story.
+Just before Christmas, I have send a WOB-verzoek (Dutch version of the Freedom of Information Act) to Rijkswaterstaat to get more information on all of this.
+It can take a couple of weeks before I’ll receive the information which I hope will enable me to follow up on this story (see update).

 To end this story for now: maybe it is just a coincidence, but I noticed that the Ecobeach website has been updated last week, news items have been added retroactively and also the brochure can now be found there.